Working in helping professions is hard and exhausting work. Burnout and high staff turnover, unfortunately,

-Stress, unrealistic expectations and the inability to say no.
+Stress, exhaustion, unrealistic expectations, lack of boundaries, and the inability to say no becomes normal.

-Sabbaticals, weekends, retreats for short-lived rejuvenation.
+Sabbaticals, weekends, vacation days, or retreats for short-lived rejuvenation.
 Cycle repeats.

 We believe that to truly thrive in life we have to pay attention to all areas of who we are.
 That is why at Day 7 we focus on